Berdychiv: World War II and the Holocaust

 The Germans operated a Nazi prison, a forced labour camp, a Jewish forced labour battalion and temporarily the Stalag 339 prisoner-of-war camp in the town.

+An infamous photograph from the Holocaust in Ukraine is believed by researchers to have been made at Berdychiv.
+The photo is known as The Last Jew in Vinnitsa, showing an unknown Jewish man—probably on 28 July 1941—about to be shot dead by a member of the Einsatzgruppen, a mobile death squad of the German SS.
+The victim is kneeling beside a mass grave already containing bodies; behind, a group of SS and Reich Labor Service men watch.
+Recent research has suggested that the photograph was probably taken at the abandoned Berdychiv Carmelite Monastery, which can be seen in an alternative print of the photograph, and not in Vinnytsia.

 Berdychiv was the hometown of Soviet novelist Vasily Grossman, who worked as a war correspondent.
 Grossman's mother was murdered in the massacre.
 He wrote a detailed description of the events for publication in The Black Book, edited by Grossman and Ilya Ehrenburg, which dealt with the German treatment of Soviet Jews in the Holocaust.
 Originally meant for publication in the Soviet Union, it was banned there; one volume was eventually published in Bucharest in 1947.
 The original manuscript is in the archive of Yad Vashem, Jerusalem.
 A detailed account of the massacre as told by the narrator's mother appears in a fictionalized context in Grossman's novel Life and Fate, which is widely available in an English translation by Robert Chandler.

+Postwar era

+Under the Soviet rule Berdychiv developed as a centre of sugar industry, machine building and light industry, and served as an important railway hub.
+Several establishments of higher education were active, as well as a theatre and a historical museum.
+The territory of the Carmelite Monastery was transformed into a historical reserve.